ansariwaqqas/storybook-mcp-server/README.md

 A TypeScript MCP (Model Context Protocol) server that provides comprehensive access to Storybook instances.
 This server enables AI assistants to interact with Storybook components, stories, and capture screenshots.

-## ✨ Features
+## Features

-- 🧩 **List Components**: Get all available components in your Storybook instance
+- **Component Discovery** - Browse and list all components in your Storybook instance
-- 📖 **List Stories**: Retrieve all stories, with optional filtering by component
+- **Story Management** - Access all stories with filtering by component
-- 🔍 **Get Story Details**: Access detailed information about specific stories including parameters and args
+- **Detailed Inspection** - Get complete story information including parameters, args, and prop definitions
-- 🎯 **Extract Component Props**: Get complete prop definitions and arg types for components
+- **Visual Testing** - Capture screenshots of individual or all stories
-- 📸 **Capture Screenshots**: Take screenshots of individual stories or all stories with customizable viewports
+- **Responsive Testing** - Test components across multiple viewport sizes
-- 📱 **Multi-viewport Support**: Capture screenshots across different screen sizes
+- **Smart Detection** - Automatically detects Storybook version and API endpoints

-## 🚀 Installation
+## Installation

 ### Using with Claude Desktop